-In this edition of the Procurement Heads Big Interview series, Surrey and Sussex Senior Consultant Joshua Edwards interviews Dave Kay, Head of UK Procurement at Unum Ltd.
+In this edition of the Procurement Heads Big Interview series, we spoke with Dave Kay, Head of UK Procurement at Unum Ltd.

 How did you get into procurement?

 My first experience with Procurement was about 25 years ago, while I was working for an air conditioning company called Carrier.
 My role at the time was running their orders and project books when the Managing Director asked me to set up a Procurement function, and it was the best request I’ve ever had.

 At the time, I didn’t know anything about Procurement, but it just fitted me.

 I have a very strong customer focus and it’s imperative that what we do in procurement serves both internal and external customers well.

 The more exposure I had to Procurement, the more I wanted to learn, and the better I became at it.
 If you’re passionate about something, and I have loads of passion for Procurement, it fuels the creativity.

 What success are you most proud of in your career to date?